dg720/logo_bot/README.md

 ## Overview

-- **Search**: Input a list of company names manually or paste in bulk.
+- **Search**: Input a list of company names manually or paste in bulk using a ChatGPT-powered prompt.
 - **Source**: The app fetches the most relevant logos using a hybrid of Brandfetch and fallback scraping.
 - **Preview**: View the logos in a clean, scrollable grid with quick quality checks.
 - **Download**: Export the result as a PowerPoint file with logos neatly arranged in a grid and scaled to fit.